Short, Quantitative Construction of the IIC in Planar Percolation: Proofs

-An essential tool for constructing the IIC is a property of independence of the inside and the outside of a revealed black circuit of measures conditioned on having a one-arm.
-Indeed, if we have already revealed a black circuit cutting $0$ off of $\partial \Lambda_n$, conditioning on having a one-arm from $0$ to radius $n$ is exactly conditioning on having a one-arm from $0$ to the circuit and a one-arm from the circuit to radius $n$, which are events depending on disjoint sets of hexagons.
+An essential tool for constructing the IIC is a property of independence reminiscent of the spatial Markov property of the percolation measure conditioned on having a one-arm.
+These measures do not satisfy a general spatial Markov property, however, if we suppose that a connected set which cuts $0$ off of $\partial \Lambda_n$ is black, conditioning on having a one-arm from $0$ to radius $n$ is exactly conditioning on having a one-arm from $0$ to the cutset and a one-arm from the cutset to radius $n$, which are events depending on disjoint sets of hexagons.
 This observation leads to the conditional independence expressed by (16) in \cite{ke86}, or in the upcoming lemma.

-Before stating the lemma, we introduce the notion of a \textbf{circuit}: it is a finite path $\Gamma$ having adjacent endpoints and such that $\T \backslash \Gamma$ has exactly two connected components.
-We call interior of $\Gamma$ and denote by $\inter(\Gamma)$ its finite connected component, and we call exterior of $\Gamma$, or $\exter(\Gamma)$, the infinite one.
-We say that a circuit $\Gamma$ is \textbf{circling} around a set $\Lambda \subseteq \T$ if $\Lambda \subseteq \inter(\Gamma)$.
-It would perhaps be more standard to define circuits as closed loops, or to use cutsets instead.
-However, the above definition of circuits has the advantage of making it easy to define an interior and an exterior and we avoid dealing with the possibility that $\T \backslash \Gamma$ has more than two connected components.